Donning and doffing PPE correctly is essential to prevent contamination and ensure safety.

 Ensuring the proper ppe is used for the specific hazard level is key to breaking the chain of infection across diverse industries.

-Donning vs Doffing PPE: Key Differences
+Donning vs. Doffing PPE: Key Differences & Comparison Table

 Before moving on to the removal process, it’s important to understand how donning and doffing sequences differ: